NikolaiT/incolumitas/content/Security/on-the-architecture-of-bot-detection-systems.md

 I am not a specialist regarding TLS fingerprinting, but my guess is that a TLS fingerprint has slightly more entropy to it and allows to differentiate between different TLS implementations and maybe operating systems.
 If that is the case, then at this point it would be already possible to see if there is a mismatch in TCP/IP fingerprint OS and TLS fingerprint OS.
 However, TLS fingerprints can easily be forged on the client side.

 After the TLS handshake has been established, the client sends an initial HTTP GET request to fetch the requested URL.
+Let's assume the client requests the `index.html` document.
 Based on this very first GET request, we can do a couple of things:

 1. Compute a HTTP fingerprint.
 What headers are sent with the client?
 In what order are they sent?
 Are the headers case sensitive?
 2. Does the HTTP headers contain typical proxy headers such as